-Our ELA and math intervention teachers and ELD teacher serviced many students this year - 73 for ELA and math, and our entire English learner population in ELD.
-Students were grouped by instructional level.
+Our ELA and math intervention teachers serviced 88 students for ELA and math, and our entire English learner population was serviced by classroom teachers in ELD.
+Students were grouped by instructional or ELPAC level.
 Participation fluctuated throughout the year as students were reclassified as English only and made improvements in reading levels or math levels and were exited from intervention.
+We also have one MTSS Instructional Aide who supports any student needed in all content areas as well as social emotional and behavioral support.
 Sub days for goal setting gave certificated and classified employees the time to develop personal goals for the year and share those goals with administration with one on one conferences.
-Sub days for data chats (RTI) provided for time for every general education teacher to share concerns and interventions being implemented for every single student.

 Teachers used planning days to take instructional data and adjust their lesson plans to address needs based on that data.